devlooped/RxFree/README.md

 For the most part, a producer needs the `Subject<T>` (read more about [using subjects](https://docs.microsoft.com/en-us/previous-versions/dotnet/reactive-extensions/hh242970(v=vs.103))) and maybe the `ObservableExtensions` that provide `Subscribe` overloads to provide lambdas instead of an `IObserver<T>`.

-Additionally, the `CompositeDisposable` comes in handy to deal with multiple subscriptions that you might want to dispose together.
+Two other typical activities of a producer are to handle disposables and potentially filter other producers they consume themselves.
+So the following simple additional features are provided: `CompositeDisposable` and `OfType<T>` extension method for `IObservable<T>`.

 This is what this project provides at the moment, in source form, in your project, as internal classes for your own implementation usage, with no external dependencies.

 [![Version](https://img.shields.io/nuget/vpre/RxFree.svg)](https://www.nuget.org/packages/RxFree)
 [![Downloads](https://img.shields.io/nuget/dt/RxFree.svg)](https://www.nuget.org/packages/RxFree)